Larissatds/react-project/README.md

 # React + Vite

+This is a project to study about React using Vite instructed by [Fernando Belotto](https://github.com/fernandobelotto).

+In this project you can see study of topics:

+* Components and Props
+* State and Events
+* Conditional rendering
+* Lists and Keys
+* Side effects
+* Search with fetch
+* Stylization with classes and CSS modules

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: